bramar2/simple-cookie-clicker/README.md

 # simple-cookie-clicker: Cookie clicker but worse

 ## Code
 Written in C (on CMake) with the SDL library.
+Uses dynamic linking.
 ## Building
 On root, run the following commands:
 - `cmake -S . -B build/`